elangendorff/stock-analysis/README.md

 | **Refactored** | ![2017 refactored](./resources/VBA_Challenge_2017_timer.png) | ![2018 refactored](./resources/VBA_Challenge_2018_timer.png) |

 ## Summary
-[In a summary statement, address the following questions:]
-1. What are the advantages or disadvantages of refactoring code?
-2. How do these pros and cons apply to refactoring the original VBA script?

 Refactoring code can be a difficult process.
 It takes time and effort.
 If done well, however, it can produce code that runs better and faster, and is easier to read and to maintain.

-We see these outcomes in this very exercise, most notably in the main-action loops: the refactored, single-pass loop (with if-then conditional checks inside) is much easier to understand than the nested `for` loop that appears in the original, and the refactored code also finishes in about a third the time of the original version.
+We see these outcomes in this very exercise, most notably in the main-action loops: the refactored, single-pass loop (with `if-then` conditional checks inside) is much easier to understand than the nested `for` loop that appears in the original, and the refactored code also finishes in about a third the time of the original version.

+We could even simplify the process, further: since the last two conditionals in the refactored main-action loop have the same condition ("Is the current row the last one for this ticker?"), their instructions could also be combined into the same `if-then` body, which would simplify and speed up the code even further.
+(Although with a change that simple, it will likely have very little noticeable effect unless the data set used becomes _extremely_ large.)

+Whether or not making this change is worth the time and effort is, in the end, a judgment call that will be based on each user's, programmer's, or organization's particular needs and available resources.